Wild Thyme – Thymus SPP.: Edible & Medicinal Uses of the Five-star Kitchen Herb

 Mulberries - Morus SPP.

-In Ojibwe, mitigwaabimin+ag, Ontario’s local red mulberry is precariously close to extinction.
+Ontario’s local red mulberry is precariously close to extinction.
 The Asian white has taken over and hybridized with the red.
 Only around 200 true red mulberries are left.
-Mulberries (morus SPP.) are absent from Haliburton Flora; just its relations hops and marijuana made the cut.
-I have seen them around, likely all planted …
+Mulberries (Morus spp.) are absent from Haliburton Flora; just its relations hops and marijuana made the cut.
+I have seen them around, likely all planted for landscaping. …

 Read more